 Developers have long spotted the opportunity to employ robots in the building process of complex structures.
 And as time passes, robots are growing in building capability.
 The world has now seen robots that can lay bricks, and we’re about to see one that can build a steel bridge in mid-air.

 The interest in using robots in architecture continues growing, as shown in the yearly conference specifically for architectural robots.
 This year’s ROB|ARCH will be held in Australia.

 The engineering of new materials has led to more building possibilities.
-One such engineered construction material is the increasingly popular cross-laminated timber, or CLT.
+One such engineered construction material is the increasingly popular cross-laminated timber or CLT.
 Made of layers of timber stacked in alternating diagonal directions, CLT is stronger than normal wood and lighter than steel.
-It is also comparatively fireproof and earthquake-resistant, making it great material for both low-rise and high-rise projects.
+It is also comparatively fireproof and earthquake-resistant, making it a great material for both low-rise and high-rise projects.

 Virtual Reality is not a new technology, but it is continuously being developed, and recent developments have made it suitable for architectural use.

 Using gaming software, we at Superdraft use virtual reality to give our clients a photorealistic experience of their project even before construction.
-Through the virtual tour they can provide us feedback and make design changes in real-time, via their phone, their desktop, or the web.
+Through the virtual tour, they can provide us feedback and make design changes in real-time, via their phone, their desktop, or the web.

 We aim to stay ahead of trends in architectural technologies.
 Talk to us to hear more about how we do it.